Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Dataset Generation

 \section{Dataset Generation}

-Some of our key contributions are to propose a general method for multilingual dataset generation and a novel approach to test for biases.
-By imposing sentence structures, previous work (e.g. \citealt{may-etal-2019-measuring, webster2020measuring, vig2020causal}) may have biased its analyzed output distributions.
-While a fixed structure such as ``\textit{Person} is \textit{blank}'' may not seem harmful in English, this bias becomes clearer when we look at other languages.
-Spanish, for instance, distinguishes between an ephemeral and a continuous sense of verb to be, i.e. \textit{estar} and \textit{ser}, respectively.
-As such, a structure such as ``\textit{Person} est\'{a} \textit{blank}'' bias the studied adjectives towards ephemeral characteristics.\footnote{An example is the sentence ``Obama est\'a bueno (Obama is [now] good)'', which sounds unusual to Spanish speakers.}
+The present study introduces a novel approach to generating a multilingual dataset for identifying gender biases in language models.
+In our approach, we rely on a simple template ``\blank \textsc{person}'' that allows language models to generate words directly next to entity names.
+In this case, \blank corresponds to a variable word, \textit{i.e.}, a mask in language modeling terms.
+This approach imposes no sentence structure and does not suffer from bias introduced by the lexical or syntactical choice of a templated sentence structure (\textit{e.g.}, \cite{may-etal-2019-measuring, webster2020measuring, vig2020causal}).
+We argue that this bottom-up approach can unveil associations encoded in language models between their representations of named entities (NEs) and words describing them.
+To the best of our knowledge, this method enables the first multilingual analysis of gender bias in language models, which is applicable to any language and with any choice of gendered entity, provided that a list of such entities with their gender is available.

-With this in mind, we let language models generate words around entity names (here, politicians) while imposing no sentence structure -- relying on a \texttt{\mask $<$person name$>$} query, as we explain later.
-We assume that this bottom-up approach can unveil associations encoded in language models between their representations of NEs and words describing them.
-To the best of our knowledge, this method enables the first multilingual analysis of gender bias in language models -- being applicable to generate datasets in any language and with any choice of gendered entity, provided that a list of such entities with their gender is available.\looseness=-1
+Our approach therefore allows us to examine how the nature of gender bias exhibited in models might differ not only by model size and training data but also by the language under consideration.
+For instance, in a language such as Spanish, in which adjectives are gendered according to the noun they refer to, grammatical gender might become a highly predictive feature on which the model can rely to make predictions during its pre-training.
+On the other hand, since inanimate objects are gendered, they might take on adjectives that are not stereotypically associated with their grammatical gender, \textit{e.g.}, ``\textit{la espada fuerte} (the strong [feminine] sword)'', potentially mitigating the effects of harmful bias in these models.

-We restrict our analysis to 7 typologically diverse languages: Arabic, Chinese, English, French, Hindi, Russian and Spanish.
-This enables an analysis of several multilingual language models -- while covering a culturally diverse choice of speaker populations.
-While this framework is applicable to any type of NE, we study stance towards politicians since this topic has recently gathered attention, being of both academic and social importance \citep{fan2019plain} and has not yet been analyzed in a broad multilingual setup.\looseness=-1
+Given the language independence of our methodology, we conducted analyses on two sets of language models: a monolingual English set and a multilingual set.
+Overall, our analysis covers seven typologically diverse languages: Arabic, Chinese, English, French, Hindi, Russian, and Spanish.
+These languages are all included in the training datasets of several well-known multilingual language models (m-BERT \cite{devlin-etal-2019-bert}, XLM \cite{DBLP:conf/nips/ConneauL19}, and XLM-RoBERTa \cite{conneau-etal-2020-unsupervised}), and happen to cover a culturally diverse choice of speaker populations.\looseness=-1